DigitexOfficial/api-docs/source/index.html.md

 symbol | string | contract's symbol
 clOrdId | string | client-provided or assigned by the API

-> Example of single order cancellation:
+> An example of single order cancellation:

 ```javascript
 {